polar-app/polar-app/docs/notes/NOTES_STORE_DESIGN.md

 ```
 As you can see it accepts a root block.

-This particular solution was fine at first but it was kind of ugly, because now you have to pass a `root` argument to most *methods* in `BlocksStore`.
+This particular solution was fine at first but it was kind of ugly because now you have to pass a `root` argument to most *methods* in `BlocksStore`.

 Meet `BlocksTreeStore` which is a wrapper of `BlocksStore` that provides the root automatically for us.
 One catch though.
-You still have to give it a root when initializing it, which is currently being done in a hook `useBlocksTreeStore` that gets the root through **React's** *context* api.
+You still have to give it a root when initializing it, which is currently being done in a hook `useBlocksTreeStore` that gets the root through **React's** *context* API.

 Example:
-Lets say we want to render our `Mice eat cheese` subtree.
+Let's say we want to render our `Mice eat cheese` subtree.
 Now we can do something like this.

 ```ts